scott-eric-kaufman/the-whole-sek/content/the-valve/2005-06-02-same-senseless-ramblings-slightly-bigger-stage-or-intellectual-investments-in-jolly-corners.md

 By [John Emerson](http://www.idiocentrism.com/freud.htm) on 06/02/05 at 07:54 PM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/same_senseless_ramblings_slightly_bigger_stage_or_intellectual_investments/#1544)
 []()

-Between Fisher &amp; Greenberg, Westen, and Masling, he cites empirical studies numbering well over a thousand.
+Between Fisher & Greenberg, Westen, and Masling, he cites empirical studies numbering well over a thousand.
 Are they all meaningless or distorted by  blind faith in psychoanalysis?

 The example you point out might be flawed, but I’m not sure that I follow your reasoning.
 What would be “objective” evaluation in that context?
 A grading algorithm?
 Perhaps the NSA could share some of its speech recognition and truth-telling technology for future experiments.
 And what would constitute a control?
 A lengthy interrogation?